juanibiapina/resume/resume.md

 <small>August 2017 - present</small>

 As a **Principal** at Babbel, I work in the **Content Platform** team, supporting the learning content CMS and related content distribution **APIs** for all our internal clients (mainly web and mobile, but also other backends and data).
-I design or help design **cross-team** content related initiatives, always striving for small deliverables that bring value to users and allow teams to work independently.
+I design **cross-team** content related architecture, always striving for small deliverables that bring value to users and allow teams to work independently.

 Previous achievements: